Spirent/openperf/doc/modules/block.md

 ### Start block generator

 Start block generator command returns Block Generator Result, created for the particular start.
-Response location header contains uri of created result.
+Response *Location* header contains uri of created result.

 ## Block generator result

-Statistics of block I/O load generation, unique for each block generator start.
-After activity has stopped it is independent from block generator, generated this result.
+Block I/O load generation statistics.
+Generator creates new *Result* with new unique ID on each Start request.
+While load generation is running, the result has *active* state and is being updated after each generation iteration.
+After the generator has completed load generation the result receives final statistics values and become inactive.
 Active generator result cannot be deleted.

 ### Block generator result api model